oscarlai1998/tp/docs/UserGuide.md

 ### Update module information: `update`

-Updates relevant information (name, credit and grade) for the selected module.
+Updates relevant information (module name, MCs and/or grade) for the selected module on the list.
 The information can be arranged in any order and multiple information can be entered in one command.
 The command is used to make any changes to the module information in case of mistakes or unexpected changes to the module.

+Format:

+`update <module code> [-n <name>] [-mc <credit>] [-g <grade>] [-p <prerequisite1,prerequisite2,...>]`

 > ℹ️ **Note:**  You cannot change the module type and code as iGraduate uses them to identify the modules.
 If you want to remove the modules, use the [`delete` command](#delete-existing-module-delete) instead.

 > ℹ️ **Note:** Updating of grades is only permitted if the module has been completed (see [`done` command](#mark-a-module-as-complete-done)).
 If a grade is entered for an incomplete module, no grades will be added but the rest of the information (if any) will be updated.

-Format:

-`update <module code> [-n <name>] [-mc <credit>] [-g <grade>] [-p <prerequisite1,prerequisite2,...>]`

 > ℹ️ **Note:** Although all parameters are optional, the update command requires at least 1 parameter to be used.

 > ℹ️ **Note:** Module codes are <b>case-insensitive</b>.
 This means that module codes like `CS2102` and `cs2102` are considered the same.